spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

   clusterctl init -infrastructure nutanix
   ```

 5. Deploy a workload cluster in Nutanix by issuing the following command.
-Replace `mytestcluster` with your cluster name and `mytestnamespace` and with your namespace name.
-Provide your control plane endpoint IP address.
+Replace `mytestcluster` with the cluster name that you assigned to your workload cluster and `mytestnamespace` and with your namespace name.
+Provide the Nutanix Prism Central IP address for CONTROL_PLANE_ENDPOINT_IP.

   ```bash
   export TEST_CLUSTER_NAME=mytestcluster